-The TS-5400 has an LED available for user software.
+The TS-5700 has an LED available for user software.
 The user LED may be used for diagnostics, status messages, and simple output.
-This signal is also available as a digital output on the DIO2 port.
-When power is first supplied to the TS-5400, the user LED is immediately turned on under hardware control.
+When power is first supplied to the TS-5700, the user LED is immediately turned on under hardware control.
 Once the processor begins execution, the LED is turned off, then flashed on and off again briefly.
 After boot, this LED can be used for user applications.
 The state of the LED is complemented by any activity to the Compact Flash card. (accesses to the CF causes the LED to flicker)